EcoForecast/fire_area_forecast/README.md

 1. Run 01.x codes in sequence, get target data downloaded to the group's GEO shared directory.
  - the starting date is Feb 2nd, 2019
- - the study area is H29 V12 in MODIS tier
+ - the study area is H29 V12 in MODIS tile
+ - data visualization can be done in qgis or bash

 ## Contact Information
 - Vivien Chen: [vchen2@bu.edu]